Difference Between Analyst and Associate

 Key Roles and Job Description of an Associate

-- An associate is also responsible for checking Analysts work to ensure it is client ready and serves as a point of contact for clients.
+- He is also responsible for checking the analyst’s work to ensure it is client-ready and serves as a point of contact for clients.
 The job role is not limited to a sector and a single asset class.

-- Key tasks include creating and building financial models and valuations.
+- Key tasks include creating and building financial models in excelFinancial Models In ExcelFinancial modeling in Excel refers to a tool used for preparing the expected financial statements predicting the company's financial performance in a future period using the assumptions and historical performance information. and valuations.
 Conducting financial analysis is also an important part of the job.
 Creating research and equity research reports and also performing a consequence analysis of the merger.

-- The Analyst Program is an integral part of Associate recruiting strategy wherein an analyst is promoted on the Associate level after completing three years.
+- The analyst program is an integral part of an associate recruiting strategy wherein an analyst is promoted on the associate level after completing three years.